MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 For this discussion, _Windows PowerShell_ means both `powershell.exe` and
 `powershell_ise.exe`.

-Copy process `$env:PSModulePath` as `WinPSModulePath`:
+Copy process `$env:PSModulePath` to `WinPSModulePath`:

 - Remove PS7 the User module path
 - Remove PS7 the System module path
 - Remove PS7 the `$PSHOME` module path

-Use that `WinPSModulePath` when starting Windows PowerShell.
+Use `WinPSModulePath` when starting Windows PowerShell.

 ### Starting PowerShell 7 from Windows PowerShell

-The PowerShell 7 startup continues as-is with the addition of inheriting paths Windows PowerShell have added.
-Since the PS7 specific paths are prefixed, there is no functional issue.
+The PowerShell 7 startup continues as-is with the addition of inheriting paths that Windows PowerShell added.
+Since the PS7-specific paths are prefixed, there is no functional issue.

 ### Starting PowerShell 6 from PowerShell 7